 “It is so important for credit unions to be prepared to change directions at any point in time that the market shifts,” said Hook.
 “And this requires a commitment to ‘being nimble’ at every level of the organization, from the C-suite on down.”

 He continued, “Investing in the right technologies is vitally important, but it is not enough.
 Credit unions need to be well versed in what their members experience – and expect – in order to recognize solutions that deliver real value.
 And they need to be able to move quickly to bring innovation to market.
 Toward that end, we encourage credit unions to shed their operational siloes and establish instead a more collaborative decision-making structure that spans departments and finds all employees working together to serve members at the highest levels.”

-The post Member-Driven Design: A Blueprint for Engaging Tech-Savvy Consumers appeared first on Insight Vault.
+The original article Member-Driven Design: A Blueprint for Engaging Tech-Savvy Consumers can be found on Insight Vault.